Local schools respond to Beshear's recommendation that all public schools close

-Warren County Public Schools and Bowling Green Independent Schools announced they are closing until early April after Kentucky Gov. Andy Beshear recommends all state public schools suspend in-person classes.
+Warren County Public Schools and Bowling Green Independent Schools announced they are closing until early April after Kentucky Gov. Andy Beshear recommended all state public schools suspend in-person classes.

-As of March 12, the number of confirmed coronavirus cases has increased to 10 in Kentucky, with an expected case in Louisville.
+As of March 16, the number of confirmed coronavirus cases in Kentucky has increased to 21 with the first related death occurring in Bourbon County.

 “What we have to do is what it takes,” Beshear said.
 “What we are doing is absolutely necessary.”